hacs/documentation/source/docs/use/my.md

 2. Fill in the fields on that page to generate your My link.
    - **Owner**: the author of the repository.
 In the example of spook, this is "frenck"
    - **Repository**: the name of the repositroy.
 For example: "spook"
-   - **Category**. efers to the type of repository.
+   - **Category**. refers to the type of repository.
 For example: "integration".
 Only needed for custom repositories.
 3. Copy the URL or snippets you want for your My link.